Alicepinch/everything-vegan/TESTING.md

 #### Register Form:

 Register form has been tested by filling out each required form field and submitting.
-Once form is submitted user details are pushed to the users collection in mongoDB databse.
+Once form is submitted user details are pushed to the users collection in mongoDB database.
   - Form fields that are required: Email address, username and password.
 Profile photo is not required and if used doesn't fill this in a default profile picture will be used.

 If a user tries to register with an existing username/email address a flash error message will be shown and users not registered.
-If the user tries to register an account with an invalid username or password then the user will not be able to register and a error message will show with the issue.
+If the user tries to register an account with an invalid username or password, then the user will not be able to register and a error message will show with the issue.
+Username must not exceed more than 15 characters or be less than 5.
+Password must include at least one lowercase, uppercase, number and special symbol and be at least 5 characters and no more than 15.

 ![Register error](/docs/testing/errors/register-error.gif)

 #### Login form:

 Login form has been tested by using the same details that were used to register.
-Once form is submitted user is succesfully logged in and directed to profile page.
+Once form is submitted user is successfully logged in and directed to profile page.
   - Password and Username are both required fields and a user cannot log in without either or.

 If a user tries to login with an incorrect password or username then they will be displayed with a flash error message and user is not logged in.